2001–02 Seattle SuperSonics season

-The 2001–02 NBA season was the 35th season for the Seattle SuperSonics in the National Basketball Association.
-During the off-season, the Sonics signed free agents Calvin Booth, and Jerome James.
-Heading into Nate McMillan's first full season as head coach, the Sonics struggled losing five of their first seven games, and held a 9–14 start to the season.
-However, they won 14 of their next 20 games and played above .500 for the remainder of the season, holding a 25–23 record at the All-Star break, but lost six of their final eight games, finishing fourth in the Pacific Division with a 45–37 record, which was only a one-game improvement over the previous season where they missed the playoffs.
+The 2001–02 Seattle SuperSonics season was the 35th season for the Seattle SuperSonics in the National Basketball Association.
+During the off-season, the SuperSonics signed free agents Calvin Booth, and Jerome James.

+Heading into Nate McMillan's first full season as head coach, the SuperSonics struggled losing five of their first seven games, and held a 9–14 start to the regular season.
+However, the team won 14 of their next 20 games, and played above .500 basketball for the remainder of the season, holding a 25–23 record at the All-Star break, but lost six of their final eight games, finishing in fourth place in the Pacific Division with a 45–37 record, which was only a one-game improvement over the previous season, earning the seventh seed in the Western Conference, and returning to the NBA playoffs after a one-year absence.

-Gary Payton averaged 22.1 points, 9.0 assists and 1.6 steals per game, and was named to the All-NBA Second Team, NBA All-Defensive First Team, and was selected for the 2002 NBA All-Star Game.
+Gary Payton averaged 22.1 points, 9.0 assists and 1.6 steals per game, and was named to the All-NBA Second Team, and to the NBA All-Defensive First Team.
 In addition, Rashard Lewis averaged 16.8 points and 7.0 rebounds per game, while Brent Barry provided the team with 14.4 points per game, Vin Baker contributed 14.1 points and 6.4 rebounds per game, but only played 55 games due to a shoulder injury, second-year forward Desmond Mason provided with 12.4 points per game off the bench, and top draft pick Vladimir Radmanovic was named to the NBA All-Rookie Second Team.

+During the NBA All-Star weekend at the First Union Center in Philadelphia, Pennsylvania, Payton was selected for the 2002 NBA All-Star Game, as a member of the Western Conference All-Star team.
+Meanwhile, Mason participated in the NBA Slam Dunk Contest for the second consecutive year, and was also selected for the NBA Rookie Challenge Game, as a member of the Sophomores team.
 Payton also finished in sixth place in Most Valuable Player voting.

-However, their season would end quickly as the Sonics lost in five games in the Western Conference First Round of the playoffs to the San Antonio Spurs led by Tim Duncan, who was MVP following the season.
-This season was also Payton's final full season in Seattle, as he was traded to the Milwaukee Bucks midway next season.
-Also following the season, Baker was traded to the Boston Celtics, and second round draft pick Earl Watson signed as a free agent with the Memphis Grizzlies.
+However, in the Western Conference First Round of the 2002 NBA playoffs, the SuperSonics lost in five games to the San Antonio Spurs.
+This season was also Payton's final full season in Seattle, as he was traded to the Milwaukee Bucks midway through the next season.
+Also following the season, Baker and Shammond Williams were both traded to the Boston Celtics, and second-round draft pick Earl Watson signed as a free agent with the Memphis Grizzlies.

-For the season, the Sonics changed their primary logo, and added new uniforms, going back to their traditional color scheme of emerald green and yellow.
+For the season, the SuperSonics changed their primary logo, and added new uniforms, going back to their traditional color scheme of emerald green and yellow.
 The logo and uniforms both remained in use until 2008.